hanami/controller/README.md

 end
 ```

-Lotus::Controller is shipped with an extensive list of the most common mime types.
+Lotus::Controller is shipped with an extensive list of the most common MIME types.
 Also, you can register your own:

 ```ruby